Groups, Orders, and Dynamics: Almost-Periodicity

 If $\mu_{l}$ is not preserved by $\Gamma$, then the map $g \mapsto \log c_{l}(g)$ is a nontrivial homomorphism from $\Gamma$ into $({\mathbb R}, +)$.
-(See also Remark \ref{cannot-arise} below.)
+(See Remark \ref{cannot-arise} below concerning this case.)
 Otherwise, $\mu_{l}$ is preserved by $\Gamma$.
 If $\mu_{l}$ has an atom, then its orbit must be discrete, and $\Gamma$ acts by translations along this orbit, thus giving rise to a nontrivial homomorphism into the integers.
 If $\mu_l$ has no atom, then the $\Gamma$-action on $l$ is semiconjugate to an action by translations, which induces a nontrivial homomorphism into the reals.

-\begin{small}\begin{rem} It seems that the the condition $\mu_l = c_l (g) \mu_l$ for a function $c_l$ that is not identically equal to 1 cannot arise in the proof above.
-Actually, this can be proven under the extra hypothesis that there is no discrete orbit for the action of $\Gamma$ on $l$ (which is identified to the real line).
-Indeed, in this case, it is not hard (yet not straightforward) to prove that this action is semiconjugate to that of an affine group.
-We claim that the image group must be Abelian for a generic leaf.
-To see this, assume the image group is non-Abelian.
-Then there is a resilient pair $u \!<\! f(u) \!<\! f(v) \!<\! g(u) \!<\! g(v) \!<\! v$ for the action on $l$ after this semiconjugacy (where the order is given by the orientation of $l$).
-With no loss of generality, we may assume that the origin $0$ belongs to the region of crossing; let $\Phi$ be the associated representation.
-Besides, there is an element $h \in \Gamma$ whose inverse (and all its iterates) sends $[u,v]$ into a disjoint interval (hence to a region where no crossing for $f,g$ arises; {\em c.f.} \S \ref{section-crossings}).
-As a consequence, for all $n \!\in\! \mathbb{N}$, the conjugate representations $h^n (\Phi)$ remain outside a certain neighborhood of $\Phi$.
-However, this is in contradiction with Poincar\'e's recurrence, hence cannot arise for a $\mu$-generic leaf $l$.
+\begin{small}\begin{rem} It seems that the condition $\mu_l = c_l (g) \mu_l$ for a function $c_l$ that is not identically equal to 1 cannot arise in the context above (with positive measure).
+At least, it doesn't arise for the space $X$ built upon $APA_+(\Gamma)$ in the proof of Lemma \ref{l:closure under translation flow}.
+Indeed, assuming otherwise, the action of $\Gamma$ on $l$ is semiconjugate to that of a non-Abelian affine group (see \S \ref{section-solvable-spaces}).
+In particular, there must exist a resilient pair \, $u \!<\! f(u) \!<\! f(v) \!<\! g(u) \!<\! g(v) \!<\! v$ \, for the action on $l$; moreover, there is an element $h \in \Gamma$ whose inverse (and all of its iterates) sends $[u,v]$ into a disjoint interval (hence to a region where no crossing for $f,g$ arises).
+Denoting the associated representation by $\Phi$, we thus have that, for all $n \!\in\! \mathbb{N}$, the conjugate representations $h^n (\Phi)$ remain outside a certain neighborhood of $\Phi$.
+However, this is in contradiction with the Poincar\'e recurrence theorem.
 (We refer to Examples \ref{ex:new-proof} and \ref{ex:BS} for another application of this idea.) \end{rem}\end{small}